adityaraj5200/Spring-interview-QAs/Spring Questions.md

 ---

 ## Q.41: What is CSRF protection?
-**Answer:** Cross-Site Request Forgery protection prevents malicious websites from making unauthorized requests on behalf of authenticated users.
+Cross-Site Request Forgery protection prevents malicious websites from making unauthorized requests on behalf of authenticated users.
 It's enabled by default in Spring Security for stateful applications.

 ---

 ## Q.42: What is CORS?
-**Answer:** Cross-Origin Resource Sharing allows web applications to make requests to different domains.
+Cross-Origin Resource Sharing allows web applications to make requests to different domains.
 It's configured to specify allowed origins, methods, and headers.

 ---

 ## Q.43: What is @ConditionalOnProperty?
-**Answer:** Conditionally creates a bean based on the presence and value of a configuration property.
+Conditionally creates a bean based on the presence and value of a configuration property.

 **Example:**
 ```java